What Are The Different Layers of Blockchain?

 What are the primary layers of blockchain technology?

 The consensus layer validates blocks in blockchain.
-It often uses Proof of Work (PoW), where nodes compete to solve cryptographic puzzles.
-In PoS (Proof of Stake), validators are randomly chosen.
+It often uses Proof-of-Work (PoW), where nodes compete to solve cryptographic puzzles.
+In PoS (Proof-of-Stake), validators are randomly chosen.

 What are the key differences between blockchain layers 0, 1, 2, and 3?